Externally Funded Research Fellows

 Professor Xin-Fu Zhou

 Senior Research Fellowship

-Professor Xin-Fu Zhou from the Sansom's Neuroscience group is investigating how neurotrophins and their receptors signal in the neurodegenerative disease such as Alzheimer's disease and in developing methods to treat neurological diseases.
+Professor Xin-Fu Zhou from the Sansom's Neuroscience group is investigating how neurotrophins and their receptors signal in the neurodegenerative disease such as Alzheimer's disease and spinal cord injury, and in developing methods to treat neurological diseases.

 Dr Amy Baker

 A research fellow within the Mental Health and Substance Use research group, Dr Baker works primarily on the Mental Health in Multicultural Australia (MHiMA) Project, which aims to provide a national focus on mental health and suicide prevention for people from culturally and linguistically diverse (CALD) backgrounds.
 Dr Baker's work focuses on enhancing engagement of consumers and carers from CALD backgrounds and various activities related to community engagement.

 Professor Doug Brooks

 With a research career spanning three decades, Professor Brooks is leader of the Mechanisms in Cell Biology of Disease research group at UniSA.
 He has particular expertise in immunochemistry, protein chemistry and cell biology, and is renowned for his work looking into lysosomal diseases - a group of over 50 genetic diseases predominantly affecting children.